 patent ductus arteriosus

-A heart problem that occurs soon after birth in some babies.
+Patent ductus arteriosus is a heart problem that occurs soon after birth in some babies.
 In patent ductus arteriosus (PDA), there is an abnormal circulation of blood between two of the major arteries near the heart.
 Before birth, the two major arteries – the aorta and the pulmonary artery – are normally connected by a blood vessel called the ductus arteriosus, which is an essential part of the fetal circulation.
 After birth, the vessel is supposed to close within a few days as part of the normal changes occurring in the baby's circulation.
 In some babies, however, the ductus arteriosus remains open (patent).
 This opening allows blood to flow directly from the aorta into the pulmonary artery, which can put a strain on the heart and increase the blood pressure in the lung arteries.

 A PDA is a type of congenital heart defect.
 A congenital heart defect is any type of heart problem that is present at birth.